Zarude is finally in Pokemon Sword & Shield and players are "terrified" - Dexerto

-Pokemon Sword & Shield players finally getting their hands on Zarude have found the Mythical monster to be “terrifying.”
+Pokemon Sword & Shield players in Europe are finally getting their hands on Zarude and have found the Mythical monster to be “terrifying.”
 The Dark/Grass-type’s animations in the Wild Area are nightmare fuel.

-To celebrate the upcoming Pokemon movie The Secrets of the Jungle, new Mythical ‘mon Zarude was introduced to Sword & Shield.
+To celebrate the upcoming Pokemon movie The Secrets of the Jungle, new Mythical ‘mon Zarude was introduced to Sword & Shield in Europe.
 The Dark/Grass-type Legendary plays a major role in the feature length film.

-While the character technically made its debut in the RPG months back, many players around the world are only now getting the monster in November.
+While the character technically made its debut in the RPG months back, many players are only now getting the monster in November.
 However, some have found one aspect of the character to be unsettling, to say the least.

 Some Pokemon Trainers are freaked out by Zarude